gnilk/vcpu/README.md

 + bit instructions (lsr, asr, rol, ror, and, or, xor, etc..)
 - mul/div instructions
 - assembler
-    ! output elf files
+    + output elf files (currently broken)
-    ! make a linker step
+    + make a linker step (works, but is WIP)
-    - Ability to output a proper memory layout
+    !
+Ability to output a proper memory layout
+    - Perhaps output emitter statement as some kind of 'language' (text) - JSON/XML/Other?
+      This can later be fed into the linker step.
+Which allows for 'streaming' data between these steps.
+- linker
+    - Support for multiple compile units
+    - Support for static (within a compile-unit) and exported functions and variables
 - VCPU
     + CPU Control Register - interrupt mask register (1-on, 0 - off), exception mask (1-on, 0-off)
       Currently we fire interrupts even if no handlers are enabled (not good)